SIGN UP FOR

 The medical world just doesn’t give music therapy the respect it deserves.

-Researchers writing in the medical journal Lancet point out that proof of music’s benefits were obvious in the “central role played by music therapy in the remarkable recovery of the Congresswoman Gabrielle Giffords, who had serious damage to the left hemisphere of her brain after being shot in an attempted assassination.”1
+Researchers writing in the medical journal Lancet point out that proof of music’s benefits were obvious in the "central role played by music therapy in the remarkable recovery of the Congresswoman Gabrielle Giffords, who had serious damage to the left hemisphere of her brain after being shot in an attempted assassination."1 After being shot, Giffords couldn’t speak and it was found that having her sing small pieces of songs at first helped her rapidly get back the ability to form words and sentences.

 A similar approach was strongly advocated by Dr. Vincent Fortanasce last fall in our Awakening from Alzheimer’s video summit.
 His dementia patients respond amazingly well to hearing their old favorite songs, and singing them leads to revival of other lost memories.
 It’s one of a battery of therapies Dr. Fortanasce is using to reverse Alzehemier’s, as he’s able to prove by before-and-after memory tests.